ratmother/Kodama/README.md

 ## Requirements

 A microphone.
 Python 3 along with an audio generative system which receives OSC messages(I use Supercollider).
-The OSC message coming out of Kodama is a list of the nearest sound files as well as additional attributes: [file_name.wav, morality, dimension, buffer size].
+The OSC message coming out of Kodama is a list of the nearest sound files as well as additional attributes: [file_name.wav, mortality, dimension, buffer size].

 Also needed are these libraries: numpy, pickle, scipy, matploblib, osc4py3, sklearn, essentia, soundfile, hdbscan, wavio.